Skip to content

 Bonus tip

-Your tests are hanging, but any above solution did not help.
-What to do?
+Your tests are hanging, but the above solutions did not help.
+What can you still do?

-One of the possible reason is that your code is created some nested event loop by opening QDialog or QMessageBox using exec method.
-To get error message instead of hanging test I use following pytest fixture:
+One of the possible reasons is that your code created some nested event loop by opening QDialog or QMessageBox using the exec method.
+To get an error message instead of hanging test I use the following pytest fixture:

 import pytest